AngleSideAngle/AngleSideAngle/resume.md

 **Assistant IT Director** 9/2022 - present

 - Utilizes IT skills in managing a production LAMP server
-- Works with with tools such as bash, Ubuntu, Apache, and PHP
+- Works with tools such as bash, Ubuntu, Apache, and PHP
 - Practices photography and writing skills for the yearbook

 ### AtomHacks Committee, Bronx Science